aryanmsr/Movie_Recommender/README.md

 </div>

 This [notebook](https://github.com/aryanmsr/Movie_Recommender/blob/main/movie_recommendation_system.Rmd) contains the code used to build a basic movie recommendation system that utilizes User-Based Collaborative Filtering to predict user ratings of movies.
+The dataset used is a subset of the [MovieLens](https://grouplens.org/datasets/movielens/) database.
 Refer to my research [paper](https://github.com/aryanmsr/Movie_Recommender/blob/main/am5696_Application_of_User_Based_Collaborative_Filtering_for_Streaming_Recommendations.pdf) for more details.

 As always, any feedback, queries or concerns regarding this notebook are highly apprecaited.
 Feel free to email me at aryanmsr@gmail.com.